 5.2.9.1 General

+Migration provides means for MC users to obtain MC services when moving to a partner MC system(s).
+The migrated MC service users are then able to participate in private and group communications both with users from their primary MC system as well as with users from the partner MC system.

 MC service interconnection needs to be provided between MC systems that wish to provide migration of their MC service users.

 Migration of MC service users between any two MC systems can be on a bilateral or unilateral basis.

 NOTE: Whether migration is bilateral or unilateral between any two MC systems is left to business agreements between the two MC service providers, and is outside the scope of the present document.

+Via migration, the MC service user can utilize the application platform (layer) at the partner MC system and is able to receive MC services.

+Prior to migration to a partner MC system, the MC service user informs the primary MC system the target partner system.
+This is done once the MC service server in the primary MC system authorizes the migration.
+Hence, the primary MC system keeps track of its migrated MC users and the corresponding partner MC systems.

 During migration of an MC service user to a partner MC system, media of the MC service user's calls may need to be routed to the MC service user's primary MC system e.g. for logging purposes.

+The migrated MC service user is still reachable by users from both its primary and partner MC systems via its MC service ID, which is provided by the primary MC system as described in clause 8.1.2.

+Editor`s note: how migrated MC service user is reachable by users from partner MC system is FFS.